- How much are my fees?

-If your payment does not reflect after this period of time, then we would advise that you send an email to email@example.com to provide them with the payment details, quoting your student number and name and the matter will be looked into.
+If your payment does not reflect after this period of time, then we would advise that you send an email to firstname.lastname@example.org to provide them with the payment details, quoting your student number, your name, the method of payment you used and payment reference number, so the matter can be looked into quickly.

 I have a query about my charges - who should I contact?